ndm736/mechatronics/src/python_pico.md

 The Raspberry Pi Pico microcontroller breakout board is a powerful and inexpensive device that can be programmed in Circuit Python or in C. On this page, we will program it with Cicruit Python.

-When the Pico is plugged into a computer for the first time it will enumerate as a thumb drive called RPI-RP2.
+When the Pico is plugged into a computer for the first time it will enumerate as a thumb drive called RPI-RP2 (Pico 1) or RP2350 (Pico 2).
 This is the default, blank configuration of the board.
 The board can be placed into this mode while holding the BOOT button while plugging the USB cable in.

-To install Circuit Python, download a precompiled version from the [Circuit Python website](https://circuitpython.org/board/raspberry_pi_pico_w/).
-Copy the file with a .uf2 extension onto the RPI-RP2 drive.
+To install Circuit Python, download a precompiled version from the [Circuit Python website](https://circuitpython.org/downloads) for your speicifc board (Pico 1, Pico 1 W, Pico 2, etc).
+Copy the file with a .uf2 extension onto the drive.
 The drive will dissappear and then reappear as a new thumb drive called CIRCUITPY.
 On this drive is a file called code.py, a folder called lib, and two other text files.

 To edit the code, open code.py in a text editor, edit the file, and after clicking save, the new file will start to run.
 The board will also enumerate as a virtual serial port, and the port can be opened in a terminal emulation program to send and recieve data.